 Humans are pack animals, we are social and need to connect with people.
 From a conversation with neighbours to being part of a community.
 Being part of someone bigger provides comfort and stability.
 Talking through an issue or challenge with someone you trust helps you to find a way forward.
 Having a support network is essential to lessen the individual burden in today’s stressful world.

 3. Being able to love who you want

-It’s also LGBT+ History Month, so I think it’s vital to acknowledge loving who you want and being open about this is key.
-I appreciate this spans wider than the LGBT+ community, however the impacts and legacy of not being able to be out at work and to your family have had serious detrimental effects.
+It’s also LGBTQ+ History Month, so I think it’s vital to acknowledge loving who you want and being open about this is key.
+I appreciate this spans wider than the LGBTQ+ community, however the impacts and legacy of not being able to be out at work and to your family have had serious detrimental effects.
 Being truly accepted for who you are, who you want to love and the opportunity to be open stops people living a lie.

 Studies have shown that gay men are six times more likely to experience depression than straight men.
 Additionally, bisexual and lesbian women have a higher rate of mental-ill health than straight women.
 Living in a society where you are accepted for who you love and being open is a very positive thing for mental health.

 Whether you have experienced mental-ill health or periods of low mood it’s the people around you that often bring you up.
 They may not be able to change the situation, but having a non-judgmental listening ear and support does make the world of difference.
 Just being supported, hugged and not being left alone increased the chance as well as the recovery journey.
 We all need people around us who lift us up and support us in during low times.
 Having friends and family that care can make you feel stronger in your mind, body and spirit as you know you are not on your own.